Skip to main content

 Academic departments and colleges may assist with scholarships and grants.

-TMA majors are eligible for Fulton or Experiential Learning Funds (up to $2,000).
-Non-TMA majors (who are BYU students) are eligible for up to $1,000 in scholarships.
-Humanities majors are eligible for funding (up to $2,500).
+TMA majors are eligible for Fulton or Experiential Learning Funds (up to $3,000).
+Non-TMA majors (who are BYU students) are eligible for up to $1,500 in scholarships.
+English and other humanities majors are eligible for funding (up to $3,500).

-Accepted students are required to participate in an international, cross-cultural preparation course (IAS 201R, 1 credit hour) during second block of winter semester 2023.
+Accepted students are required to participate in an international cross-cultural preparation course (IAS 201R, 1 credit hour) which will be held during the second block of winter semester 2025.

 Part-time BYU students and non-BYU students will need to pay an additional tuition fee for the prep class.